Biko (Filipino Sticky Rice Cake)

 Biko (Filipino sticky rice cake)

-Sweeten to taste: Feel free to add more or less brown sugar if you want to control how sweet you like it to be.
+Flavor to taste: Feel free to add more or less brown sugar if you want to control how sweet you’d like it to be.
+You can also experiment with adding extracts such as ube or pandan for a twist in flavor.

 Biko (Filipino sticky rice cake)